Humanoid robot: Italy

 In the 1400s, Leonardo da Vinci conceptualized a complex mechanical robot clad in a suit of armor, capable of sitting, standing, and independently moving its arms.
 The entire robot was operated by a system of pulleys and cables.

 Japan

 From the 17th to 19th centuries, the Japanese built humanoid automata called karakuri puppets.
 These puppets resembled dolls and were used for entertainment in theatre, homes, and religious festivals.
 Karakuri puppets that were used for theater plays were called butai karakuri.
 Small karakuri puppets found in homes, called zashiki kurakuri, were placed on tables to dance, beat drums, or serve drinks.
 The puppets used in religious festivals were known as Dashi karakuri, and they served to reenact myths and legends.

 France

 In the 18th century, French inventor Jacques de Vaucanson created a significant humanoid automaton called The Flute Player.
 This wooden, human-sized robot was capable of playing various melodies with the flute.
 It consisted of a system of bellows, pipes, weights, and other mechanical components to simulate to the muscles necessary to play the flute.

+South Korea

+KAIST's research team developed Hubo, South Korea's first humanoid robot, and Professor Oh Jun-ho, who led the team, founded Rainbow Robotics in 2011.
+In 2025, South Korean government formed the K-Humanoid Alliance, an alliance of the companies, researchers, and talents.